 What did you want to be when you grew up?
 When I was a kid, I wanted to be Scotty on Star Trek.
 No joking, I really did.
-The idea that someone could fiddle around with electronic parts and blinking lights to create some gizmo that would save the day was really appealing.
-A few years later I tried to imitate Scotty by taking all the parts for a kit radio and soldering them together on a thin sheet of wood.
-Without realizing it, I had designed my first circuit board at the wise old age of 12 years old.
+The idea that someone could fiddle around with electronic and blinking lights to create some gizmo that would save the day was really appealing.
+A few years later I tried to imitate Scotty by taking all the for a kit radio and soldering them together on a thin sheet of wood.
+Without realizing it, I had designed my first board at the wise old age of 12 years old.

 If any of this has caught your interest, keep reading.
-I’ll tell you a little bit about what it means to be a micro via PCB designer, what kind of education will help you, and what the future holds for our industry.
-You may never become an expert in warp drive on a starship, but you may find out that you have a talent for designing a circuit board.
+I’ll tell you a little bit about what it means to be a micro via PCB, what kind of education will help you, and what the future holds for our industry.
+You may never become an expert in warp drive on a starship, but you may find out that you have a talent for designing a board.

-What Exactly is a PCB Designer?
+What Exactly is a PCB?

-Printed circuits became popular in the 1950s and the need for PCB designers to create those circuits took off.
+Printed circuits became popular in the 1950s and the need for PCB designers to create those electronic circuits took off.
 Originally circuit boards were designed, or “laid out,” on a drafting board at four or even ten times the actual size using tape, knives, stickers, and a steady hand.
 When completed, those drawings would be recreated on film using a reduction camera, and that film would be used to make the PCB tooling at the fabrication shop.
 Today rigid-flex PCB layout is done on advanced Computer Aided Design systems (CAD), and their output is used to create the PCB tooling.

-A good PCB designer is part electrical engineer, part manufacturing expert, and part computer guru with a smidge of process engineer thrown in the mix as well.
-Mostly though, a PCB designer has to have the ability to see beyond the lines and shapes of components on their computer screen in order to visualize where the design is headed.
-A good PCB designer can create something from nothing while solving many different puzzles along the way.
+A good PCB is part electrical engineer, part manufacturing expert, and part computer guru with a smidge of process engineer thrown in the mix as well.
+Mostly though, a PCB has to have the ability to see beyond the lines and shapes of components on their computer screen in order to visualize where the design is headed.
+A good PCB fabrication can create something from nothing while solving many different puzzles along the way.